Sri Lanka

 Psychosocial counseling support

-In partnership with the government health sector and nongovernment organizations, The Foundation’s Mental Health and Psychosocial Support reached 7,725 survivors of trauma, and trained 231 mental health and psychosocial care providers.
+In partnership with the government health sector and nongovernment organizations, The Foundation’s Mental Health and Psychosocial Support reached survivors of trauma and trained mental health and psychosocial care providers.
 The Foundation also funded longstanding local partner Women in Need, through its Gender and Justice program, to remotely carry out services during lockdowns to work with victims of domestic violence online and via mobile phones.
-In 2020 this support provided 4,200 victims with counseling support, 3,308 with legal advice, 1,435 with legal representation, and its awareness campaigns reached over two million online users.

 NEWS FROM SRI LANKA